 The original on-screen Japanese text is completely retained.
 No English credits are included in Madman’s release, which is typical but perhaps disappointing for those wanting to find out who voiced a certain character.
 The subtitles are mostly perfect, but at least one typing error is present and very noticeable.

 The music throughout these four episodes is fantastic and leaves nothing to be desired.
 The opening theme song is a rock song and the ending theme song is a rather catchy pop-song, with the lyrics being the typical type that come from the main character’s thoughts interspersed with random messages that may or not actually be relevant to anything.
 The background music by composer Hiroyuki Sawano is great and well-suited to both the action scenes and the scenes of pure randomness and insanity.

-The English dubbed version, like just about everything else in this series so far, is exceptional.
-The voices are very well suited to their roles, with emotions being portrayed in a realistic manner and the dub script staying true to the original for the most part, barring only a few additions of western phrases in order for the dub to make more sense to western viewers.
+The English dubbed version, like most other things in this series so far, is exceptional.
+The voices are very well suited to their roles; emotions are portrayed in a realistic manner and the dub script stays true to the original for the most part, barring only a few additions of western phrases in order for the dub to make more sense to western viewers.

 The on-disc extras for this release include the ‘web-version’ previews for each episode (that is what they are listed as, but they are not the web-version previews) and the textless opening and ending animation.
 While there may be no extras that are particularly worth watching, the opening animation is as fast paced as the rest of the show and the ending theme is quite nice and calm as it shows what it would be like if Ryuko was a normal school student.